Near horizon aspects (and beyond) of acceleration radiation of an atom falling into a large class of static spherically symmetric black hole geometries: Introduction

 The paper is organized as follows.
-In section 1, we provided a basic description of the near horizon approximation and obtained the Rindler form of the generic black hole geometry.
+In section 1, we provided a basic description of the near horizon approximation and obtained the Rindler form of the static spherically symmetric black hole geometry.
 In section 2, we have found a solution to the covariant Klein-Gordon field equation with and without considering conformal symmetry.
-In section 3, we have obtained the transition probabilities due to virtual transition for an atom falling into the event horizon of a generic black hole metric.
+In section 3, we have obtained the transition probabilities due to virtual transition for an atom falling into the event horizon of a static spherically symmetric black hole metric.
 In section 4, we obtained the HBAR entropy for the GHS black hole.
 We conclude in section 5.